Argmaster/optmath/docs/develop/basic_tox.md

 ## Our perspective

-Every complex Python project requires plenty of tools to develop properly, with tests, quality checks, documentation and all complex build steps.
+Every complex Python project requires plenty of tools to develop properly including tests, quality checks, documentation and all complex build steps.
 It is inevitable that all those things will be sooner or later automated with some scripts.

-### And here comes tox
+**And here comes tox**

-`tox` can be used as a replacement for any kind of bash/batch/make etc. scripts, allowing to replace them with simple static ini file with possibility of extending them with dynamic Python code.
-Such approach has a long list of
+`tox` can be used as a replacement for any kind of `bash`/`batch`/`make` scripts.
+All the configuration is contained in a simple static ini file.
+Using `tox` has a long list of advantages:
-advantages:

 - built-in isolation of testing environments, via Python virtual environments
 - quick and intuitive command line interface